Not a Member?

 May impair daytime function; monitor for excess depressant effects.
 May impair mental/physical abilities.
-Increased risk of next-day psychomotor impairment if taken with less than a full night of sleep remaining (7-8 hrs), or if higher than the recommended dose is taken.
+Increased risk of next-day psychomotor impairment if taken w/ less than a full night of sleep remaining (7-8 hrs), or if higher than the recommended dose is taken.
 Initiate only after careful evaluation; failure of insomnia to remit after 7-10 days of treatment may indicate presence of a primary psychiatric and/or medical illness.
 Cases of angioedema involving the tongue, glottis, or larynx reported; do not rechallenge if angioedema develops.
 Abnormal thinking, behavior changes, and visual and auditory hallucinations reported.
 Complex behaviors (eg, sleep-driving) reported; consider discontinuation if a sleep-driving episode occurs.
 Amnesia, anxiety, and other neuropsychiatric symptoms may occur.
-Worsening of depression and suicidal thoughts and actions (including completed suicides) reported primarily in depressed patients; prescribe the lowest feasible number of tabs at a time.
-Caution with compromised respiratory function; consider the risk of respiratory depression prior to prescribing in patients with respiratory impairment (eg, sleep apnea, myasthenia gravis).
+Worsening of depression and suicidal thoughts and actions (including completed suicides) reported in primarily depressed patients; prescribe the least amount of drug that is feasible at any one time.
+Respiratory insufficiency reported, mostly in patients w/ preexisting respiratory impairment; caution w/ compromised respiratory function, including sleep apnea and myasthenia gravis.
 Withdrawal signs and symptoms reported following rapid dose decrease or abrupt discontinuation; monitor for tolerance, abuse, and dependence.
 May cause drowsiness and a decreased level of consciousness, which may lead to falls and consequently to severe injuries (eg, hip fractures, intracranial hemorrhage).
 Zolpidem clearance is lower in women.

-See Dosage.
-Additive effects with other CNS depressants (eg, benzodiazepines, opioids, TCAs, alcohol), including daytime use; consider downward dose adjustment of zolpidem and concomitant CNS depressant.
-Use w/ other sedative-hypnotics (eg, other zolpidem products) at hs or the middle of the night is not recommended.
-Increased risk of next-day psychomotor impairment with other CNS depressants or drugs that increase zolpidem levels.
-Increased risk of complex behaviors with alcohol and other CNS depressants.
+See Dosing Considerations.
+Additive effects w/ other CNS depressants (eg, benzodiazepines, opioids, TCAs, alcohol), including daytime use; consider downward dose adjustment of zolpidem and concomitant CNS depressant.
+Use w/ other sedative-hypnotics (eg, other zolpidem products) at hs or in the middle of the night is not recommended.
+Increased risk of next-day psychomotor impairment if coadministered w/ other CNS depressants or alcohol, or drugs that increase zolpidem levels.
+Increased risk of complex behaviors w/ alcohol and other CNS depressants.
 May decrease peak levels of imipramine.
-Additive effect of decreased alertness with imipramine or chlorpromazine.
-Additive adverse effect on psychomotor performance with chlorpromazine or alcohol.
-Sertraline and CYP3A inhibitors may increase exposure.
+Additive effect of decreased alertness w/ imipramine or chlorpromazine.
+Additive adverse effect on psychomotor performance w/ chlorpromazine or alcohol.
+Sertraline increases exposure to zolpidem.
 Fluoxetine may increase T1/2.
 CYP3A inducers or inhibitors may affect exposure to zolpidem.
 Rifampin (a CYP3A4 inducer) significantly reduced exposure and the pharmacodynamic effects of zolpidem; concomitant use w/ CYP3A4 inducers may decrease the efficacy of zolpidem.
 Ketoconazole (a potent CYP3A4 inhibitor) increased exposure and pharmacodynamic effects of zolpidem; consider using a lower dose of zolpidem when administered together w/ a potent CYP3A4 inhibitor.

-Imidazopyridine, nonbenzodiazepine hypnotic; interacts with a gamma-aminobutyric acid-BZ receptor complex.
-Binds the BZ1 receptor preferentially with a high affinity ratio of the α1/α5 subunits.
+Imidazopyridine, nonbenzodiazepine hypnotic; interacts w/ a gamma-aminobutyric acid-BZ receptor complex.
+Binds the BZ1 receptor preferentially w/ a high affinity ratio of the α1/α5 subunits.